 - When updating the source code, merge the GitHub source into your repository.

-- Regenerate the def file for DLL exporting if necessary.
+- Regenerate the def file for DLL exporting by executing the

 - Tweak the